把 (bǎ) Sentence Structure

 Why this trips learners up

-Here is the idea that makes it click: 把 is for when you do something to a specific thing and change it — you close the door, finish the rice, put the cup somewhere.
-The sentence is no longer just "what I did"; it is "what happened to that object".
-Once you hear it that way, the word order stops feeling strange.
+Here is the idea that makes it click: 把 is for when you do something to a specific, known thing and change it.
+You close the door, finish the rice, put the cup somewhere.
+The object is never brand-new information; it is something you both already have in mind (那本书, 我的手机, 碗里的饭), which is exactly why an indefinite “a book” doesn’t fit a 把 sentence.
+The sentence stops being just “what I did” and becomes “what happened to that object.”

 The structure